indimail/indimail-mta/ucspi-tcp-x/README.md

 Few of the changes are

 1. [IPv6](https://www.fefe.de/ucspi/) (using fefe's patch)
-2. Andre Opperman's SSL/TLS patch
+2. Andre Opperman's SSL/TLS patch for tcpserver
+3. TLS/SSL support in tcpserver, tcpclient
-3. Option -a to specify CA certificates.
+4. Option -a to specify CA certificates.
 Taken from this patch [here](http://malete.org/tar/ucspi-tcp-ssl-20040113.patch.gz)
+5. transparent TLS/SSL proxy with STARTTLS support for SMTP/POP3 servers using dotls
-4. ucspi-tcp/ip6\_fmt.c: bug fix by Erwin Hoffman
+6. ucspi-tcp/ip6\_fmt.c: bug fix by Erwin Hoffman
-5. GREETDELAY from Erwin Hoffman's [ucspi-tcp6](http://www.fehcom.de/ipnet/ucspi-tcp6.html)
+7. GREETDELAY from Erwin Hoffman's [ucspi-tcp6](http://www.fehcom.de/ipnet/ucspi-tcp6.html)
-6. Jens Wehrenbrecht's IPv4 CIDR extension
+8. Jens Wehrenbrecht's IPv4 CIDR extension
-7. Li Minh Bui's IPv6 support for compactified IPv6 addresses and CIDR notation support.
+9. Li Minh Bui's IPv6 support for compactified IPv6 addresses and CIDR notation support.
-8. Ability to load dynamic libraries to add functionality.
+10. Ability to load dynamic libraries to add functionality. tcpserver can load entire qmail-smtpd as a pluggable module.
-8. MySQL support for tcprules.
+11. MySQL support for tcprules.
 Uses dlopen to load MySQL at runtime.
-9. tcpserver plugins.
+12. tcpserver plugins.
 This version can load entire qmail-smtpd, rblsmtpd as a plugin in memory.
 Avoid fork/exec and repeated opening of qmail control files for every connection. uses dlopen/dlmopen at runtime.
-10. Linked with [libqmail](https://github.com/mbhangui/libqmail) to avoid duplication of functions and ease of maintenance.
+13. Linked with [libqmail](https://github.com/mbhangui/libqmail) to avoid duplication of functions and ease of maintenance.
 This also implies use of substdio interface instead of buffer interface for standard input / output

 ## Build ucsp-tcp